Ontario Music Investment Fund

 The program’s three streams are tailored to different parts of the industry:

 Supporting businesses that take risks discovering and developing talent – particularly emerging artists – and bringing it to market through recording and production, marketing and promotion, touring and showcasing, and publishing.

 - Eligible applicants include domestic and multinational record labels, and domestic music publishers.

 Supporting collective industry initiatives to undertake professional development/training and export activities, conduct industry analysis/data gathering and build regional capacity.

 - Eligible applicants include music industry trade associations and music service organizations.

 - Export/market development funding available for music managers.

 Supporting businesses and organizations that produce or promote live music events featuring Canadian artists including eligible music festivals and concert series.

 - Eligible applicants include live music promoters and presenters.

-- Full program details and call for applications late summer 2020
+- Full program details and call for applications are now open.